Maxwell1447/fairseq/README.md

 ```

 ## Training

+Before training, one should execute ```python setup.py build_ext --inplace``` to compile the C++ libraries used during training.
+Be careful, specific versions of various libraries are required!
+See [this section](#markdown-header-requirements).

 Training should be done using GPUs.
 For stable training, one should consider using (MAX_TOKENS x NUM_GPU) > 18,000.
 MAX_TOKEN must be as high as possible considering the GPU memory available.
 ``` bash